-- A usual practice week is 35 hours in duration. - A student may count up to 37 1⁄2 Hours a week with approval from the Practice Educator.
+- A usual practice week is 35 hours in duration. - A student may count up to 37 1⁄2 Hours a week with approval from the PE.
 Excess hours will not be counted. - Any shortfall in the required hours will have to be made up, as a requirement for graduation. - Students should detail the start and finish times for the morning and afternoon work.
 Lunch times and bank holidays are not counted in practice hours.
 Bank holidays and Sick Days should be recorded in the logbook also. - If a student is unable to attend practice, they must inform their PE by telephone call promptly on the day of absence, and their PT by text/email, as soon as possible, also indicating the day they are expected to return.
 Medical certificates are required after two consecutive days of absence and should be forwarded to the PT and PEC.
 In some cases, it is also appropriate to provide a copy of this certified leave to your practice site. - Any absences from practice must be recorded, e.g., sick leave, certified / uncertified.
 Practice education is examined on the continuous assessment model.
 Notwithstanding this we do recognise that on occasion unforeseen circumstances can affect continuous attendance.
 If a student is absent for more than 20% of any one placement, they may be required to make up this time or take the whole module at a later date.
-This judgement will be made in consolidation with the PE, PT and PEC. - Students in 2nd, 3rd and 4th year are allowed 3 hours study time per week and students must negotiate when to take this with their PE.
-Students should remain sensitive to the needs of the service in this regard. - Completing the logbook is a student responsibility.
+This judgement will be made in consolidation with the PE, PT and PEC. - Completing the logbook is a student responsibility.
 The logbook should be signed by the student, and they should present the relevant page for their PE's verification and signature at the end of each week and at the end of the placement.
 When a student has completed a practice module, they should fill in the Year End Summary and the Practice Education Summary on the final page.
 At the end of placement, the PT verifies that it has been completed according to the procedure. - At the end of the practice education placement, students should return their hours logbook containing all signatures (Student/PE/PT) to UCC via CANVAS.
-Please see CANVAS for date of submission deadline.

-• The logbook remains the property of UCC.
+Please see CANVAS for date of submission deadline. - The logbook remains the property of UCC.
 It is essential that students keep their own copy of completed hours in their Practice Education folder as evidence of completed hours is necessary to comply with WFOT (2020) minimum 1000 hours requirement.